essential-contributions/pint/docs/specs/src/intro/introduction.md

 # Introduction

-This chapter describes the motivation behind the intent-centric Domain Specific Language (DSL) Yurt and the programming paradigm that Yurt exhibits.
+This chapter describes the motivation behind the intent-centric Domain Specific Language (DSL) Pint and the programming paradigm that Pint exhibits.

 ## Motivation